Q: Why should I take an SAT or an ACT prep course?

 Q: What are SAT Smart's Satisfaction Guarantee?

 SAT Smart is dedicated to helping students maximize their potential on standardized exams.
-We have over 20 years of experience teaching students the most effective strategies to significantly increase their scores while utilizing official College Board and ACT Inc. materials that mirror exactly what students face on the actual test.
+We have 25 years of experience teaching students the most effective strategies to significantly increase their scores while utilizing official College Board and ACT Inc. materials that mirror exactly what students face on the actual test.

-Any student who enrolls in an SAT Smart 24 hour prep program (total cost of $649) is guaranteed to be satisfied with his/her SAT scores (no questions asked) or is welcome to attend any additional SAT Smart prep program at no cost.
+Any student who enrolls in an SAT Smart 24 hour prep program (total cost of $799) is guaranteed to be satisfied with his/her SAT scores (no questions asked) or is welcome to attend any additional SAT Smart prep course at no cost.

 Q: Where are SAT SMART courses offered to prepare students for the PSAT, SAT and ACT tests?

-A: SAT SMART courses are currently being offered in New Jersey at Immaculata High School in Somerville, the Hillsborough Municipal Building, St. Mary's Church - Stony Hill in Watchung, and Rider University in Lawrenceville.
-Courses are also held in Pennsylvania at LaSalle University in Newtown.
+A: SAT SMART courses are currently being offered in New Jersey at Immaculata High School in Somerville, the Hillsborough Municipal Building, Montgomery High School, St. Mary's Church - Stony Hill in Watchung, and Rider University in Lawrenceville.

 Q: How long has SAT SMART been in business?

-A: SAT SMART has been in business since 1995 and has prepared over 5,000 local students for their PSAT, SAT and ACT exams.
+A: SAT SMART has been in business since 1995 and has prepared thousands of local students for their PSAT, SAT and ACT exams.
 (Please refer to articles on this website.)

 Q: Who teaches the SAT SMART courses?